 Early Years Foundation Stage

-Northway Early Years caters for Reception aged pupils and there are currently nineteen pupils in the Early Years classes.
+Northway Early Years caters for Reception aged pupils.
 The children generally spend one year in Northway Early Years before moving into one of the classes in KS1.

 The emphasis in Early Years is on developing pupil progress in communication, co-operation and self- help and independence.
 We aim to help the children understand the routines of school through the use of symbols, signing and clear speech and through provision of a wide range of very stimulating, child friendly activities.